Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Introduction

-In this Letter, we bring these features together to explore the interplay between the nematicity and superconductivity in partially flat band~(PFB) models on the triangular lattice, where the lattice structure frustrates magnetic orders, thereby giving opportunities for nematic instabilities to arise.
-As a key finding, we shall provide pieces of evidence that nematicity can significantly enhance transition temperatures~($T_{\rm c}$) in the superconducting phase, where $s_{x^2+y^2} -d_{x^2-y^2}-d_{xy}$-wave pairing resides.
-This takes place for an intermediate Hubbard repulsion and in a non-Fermi liquid regime.
-To further corroborate our findings on the synergy between the flat dispersion, nematicity, and superconductivity, we analyze a tailored system on a triangular structure with a completely flat subregion.
-There, we again observe a more pronounced nematic instability and its effect on the superconductivity, as elaborated in the supplemental materials~(SM) for details~\cite{Suppmat}.
+In this paper, we bring these features together to explore the interplay between the nematicity and superconductivity in partially flat band~(PFB) models on the triangular lattice, effective model for Moire-produced basis states~\cite{Biderang2022}.
+Here the lattice structure frustrates magnetic orders, thereby giving opportunities for nematic instabilities to arise.
+As a key finding, we shall demonstrate that nematicity can significantly enhance transition temperatures~($T_{\rm c}$) in the superconducting phase, with a $s_{x^2+y^2} -d_{x^2-y^2}-d_{xy}$-wave pairing symmetry.
+This occurs for an intermediate Hubbard repulsion and in a non-Fermi liquid regime.